 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-OER Created by Brooklyn College Faculty, Librarians and Staff
+OER/ZTC Created by Brooklyn College Faculty, Librarians and Staff

 Course: SPCL 7922T Multicultural Counseling & Consultation in Schools